Honolulu Restaurant Guide

 The Pig and The Lady

 You might have heard of The Pig and the Lady’s famous phở French dip.
 This eatery was one of the first on the island to serve this version of phở and still serves up, arguably, the best version.
 The sandwich is only available for lunch, but it’s also worth stopping by for their braised brisket-stuffed creation with a side of phở broth for dipping.
-You’ll love the atmosphere in the industrial chic dining room and The Big Trouble in Little China-themed bathroom.
-The fusion of Vietnamese and other Southeast Asian ingredients combine to make incredible fusion dishes like Baked Escargot in a seafood curry sauce and the Bun Cha Hanoi a vermicelli noodle dishes that will have you wanting more.
+You’ll love the atmosphere in the new Kaimukī dining room, which features a mural by a local tattoo artist.
+The fusion of Vietnamese and other Southeast Asian ingredients combine to make incredible fusion dishes like Escargot en Croute wrapped in a flaky pastry envelop and the Bun Cha Hanoi a vermicelli noodle dishes that will have you wanting more.
 If you love sweets, save some room for the soft serve swirl.

 Fete